dirko/dirko.github.io/_posts/2015-06-11-Spelling-correction-with-pyhacrf-Part-2.md

 `0` to `o` also has a positive weight, which makes sense because there are examples in the training set such as `('0kkay', 'okay')`.

-Also interesting are the entries on the diagonal - which represents character matches.
+Also interesting are the entries on the diagonal---which represents character matches.
 I would have guessed that these weights will always be positive, but all the vowels except `u` are negative.
 All the other states' transition weights have to be taken into account, of course, so it isn't